sweirich/challenge/debruijn/README.md

 This project demonstrates how to define a strongly-typed term representation for System F terms in GHC using the singletons library.

-The explanation is accompanied by the fully worked out example code in the github repostory.
+The explanation is accompanied by the fully worked out example code in the github repository.

 *Why strongly-typed ASTs?*
 With a strongly-typed term representation, only well-typed terms can be constructed.
-Language tools that manipulate such datastructures can be sure that certain invariants are maintained by the system.
+Language tools that manipulate such data structures can be sure that certain invariants ≥are maintained by the system.
 For example, the definition of capture-avoiding substitution can be difficult to get correct from scratch.
 By working with a typed representation, we can be sure that there are no scope-errors in our interpreters, compilers and optimizers and that our transformations are type preserving.

 *Disclaimer*: there is a long-standing discussion in the Haskell community about the use of fancy types in industrial-strength libraries.
 This project does not describe an industrial use of Haskell so does not add *anything* to that discussion.
 Indeed, it's not at all clear that you would want to use this approach in your compiler for your polymorphic language.
 Although variable binding is difficult to get right, there are already tools, such as [Unbound](https://hackage.haskell.org/package/unbound) and [Bound](https://hackage.haskell.org/package/bound), that can help you develop a correct implementation of binding.